DmitriBogdanov/gh-pages-sandbox/docs/guide_gh_markdown.md

 > Critical content demanding immediate user attention due to potential risks.

 > [!Caution]
 > Negative potential consequences of an action.

+With caps (more compatible):

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.

 ## LaTeX